Laiacs/CV/README.md

-# I am a data visualization specialist based in Barcelona, combining strategic insights with clear and compelling visuals to enable effective storytelling.
+# I am a data visualization specialist based in Barcelona, blending strategic insights with clear and compelling visuals to drive effective storytelling.

 ## From team and project management to Data Analytics
 After 7 years leading teams in the creative industry, I transitioned into data analytics, driven by my experience managing budgets and addressing financial discrepancies.
 Leveraging my background in design and photography, I specialize in creating impactful data visualizations.
-At the end of my Master’s in Data Analytics, I discovered how accessible data science has become, thanks to AI, and I am motivated to continue learning and using these technologies to develop data-driven solutions that address challenges and deliver meaningful results.
+During my Master’s in Data Analytics, I discovered how AI is making data science more accessible and have since focused on thoughtfully applying these technologies to create data-driven solutions.
+I am eager to put everything I’ve learned into practice and continue growing.

 ## Skills
 **Data Analysis and Visualization:** Tableau, Looker Studio, Power BI, matplotlib, seaborn, RawGraphs.